 You can encourage organic word-of-mouth marketing through an incredible product or service, alongside a great customer experience.
 But you can also actively encourage word-of-mouth marketing if you strategize.

 Offer current customers incentives to refer, such as exclusive discounts for them and new customers.
 Make sure to ask customers to leave online reviews on Google My Business and other review sites.
 You can also incentivize them with discounts on future purchases.

 It’s great to have evergreen content that will keep you relevant in the search engine ranking positions, but another great way to stay relevant is to hop on trending topics.
 It can help get your brand in front of new eyes and increase your readership.
 Of course, what you’re writing about should be somewhat relevant to your company.
 Nobody wants to hear the latest medical news from a manufacturing company!

 Stay on top of industry news and trends by setting up Google Alerts for the right keywords.
 Then you’ll get automated emails on new or relevant topics to help inspire fresh content that everyone’s talking about.

 Remember those great types of content we were talking about above?
 You should also be repurposing them.

-People like to consume content in many different ways.
+People like to consume content in many ways.
 Where a video may suit one person, another might prefer a podcast.
 To give your content the best chance at success and to reach as many people as possible, you can repurpose it in another format.
 Change a blog into a video, a video into a podcast, and a podcast into a webinar.

 This is a great way to ensure all your content is performing at its best and stays up to date.